-Tacony is a wonderful Philadelphia neighborhood located 8 miles
+Tacony is a historic Philadelphia neighborhood located 8 miles

 Northeast of Central